spences10/scottspence.com/posts/building-session-analytics-sveltekit-turso-db.md

 ## Tables

-I created a `user_session` table to record the following schama:
+I created a `user_session` table to record the following schema:

 ```sql
 CREATE TABLE